unixorn/git-extra-commands/README.md

 1. Add `zgen load unixorn/git-extra-commands` to your `.zshrc` along with your other `zgen load` commands.
 2. `rm ${ZGEN_INIT}/init.zsh && zgen save`

-### Without using any frameworks, or if you're a bash user

-git clone this repository, then add it to your `$PATH`.
+### Manual Installation

 Nothing here actually requires you to use ZSH or zgen, that's just a convenient distribution method for anyone using a ZSH framework.

+If you aren't using any zsh frameworks, or if you're a bash user, do the following steps:

+1. git clone this repository
+2. Add it to your `$PATH`.

 ## Other useful git stuff